-These Sweet and Sour Crockpot Meatballs are an easy appetizer or dinner!
-Made with fresh or frozen meatballs, homemade or store bought, and covered in the best pineapple sweet and sour sauce!
+These Sweet and Sour Crockpot Meatballs are made with fresh or frozen meatballs and covered in the best pineapple sweet and sour sauce!
 An easy slow cooker meal!

-Let me tell you, we are big meatball lovers year round but there is just something about the holidays that make me crave them like crazy!
+Let me tell you, we are big meatball lovers year round but there is just something about a cool day that make me crave them like crazy!

 I also love how versatile meatballs are.